One of the most sought-after sounds in electronic music is the larger-than-life synths that get us up on our feet and dancing.

 There needs to be mono information in your synth for it to truly create the power that you want, especially if you are making music for the dance floor as all your stereo layers will have phase issues when converted to mono.

-Besides having your sub in mono, good layers to include that are mono are a pluck layer and a bass layer.
+Besides having your sub in mono, good layers to include that are mono are a pluck layer and a base layer.

 5. Get Creative With Delays